 The report even goes on to talk through why these parents have gotten a private tutor for their child:

-The Sutton Trust asks an important question: If 1 in 4 children are being tutored are the other children at a disadvantage?
+The Sutton Trust asks an important question: If 1 in 4 children are being tutored, are the other children disadvantaged?
 Should every family consider private tuition?

 Not necessarily.
 While we, as a tutoring company, would obviously like to increase the awareness and adoption of private tutoring - we recognise that it is not for everyone!